GabrielWhite808/GabrielWhite808/projects/Hangman.md

 Coded in Python, this game demonstrates the concept of taking a simple game and programming it from scratch.
 It also has bonus functionalities such the ability to attempt the puzzle solution as a whole.

 Added functionality which allows for quick additions of future puzzles by simply adding strings to an array.
+This project demonstrates my ability to be competant at self-learning.
+I have never taken a high school or college course on Python but was able to learn and master it through online courses.